 This is where things get a little bit complicated.
 To some extent, intellectual reputation and influence can be objectively measured, by such indicators as published books and papers, citations, prizes, patents, public visibility, and other similar factors.

 Not entirely, however.
 Unfortunately, some academic disciplines today have become infected with intellectual superficiality and faddishness.
-Therefore, to arrive at a just evaluation of particular colleges and degree programs, purely quantitative measures of faculty productivity (publications and the like) may sometimes need to be adjusted in favor of work that is likely to be of deep and lasting value.
+Therefore, to arrive at a just evaluation of particular colleges and degree programs, purely quantitative measures of faculty productivity (number of publications, impact factors of journals, h-index and the like) may sometimes need to be adjusted in favor of work that is likely to be of deep and lasting value.
 We will make such adjustments wherever necessary.

 The second master criterion is return on investment.
 By this, we mean the kinds of considerations that Forbes takes into account, which were already discussed above—namely, factors like employability and average starting salary that determine how quickly your investment in your college education will be amortized, and then how much better you may expect to do financially over the course of your life as a result of that investment than you could have expected to do without it.